florianrougier/Genetic_Algorithm/README.md

 # Genetic_Algorithm
-A solution to the travelling salesman problem using genetic algorithm
+A solution to the traveling salesman problem using genetic algorithm.

+## Further improvements

+I would like to explore the subject in more details to understand the complexity of adding moving targets.

+Implementation of the traveling salesman problem with moving targets